 Due to the local fire codes, the use of space heaters is absolutely forbidden in College housing.

 Facilities Management Department has developed an Energy Conservation Awareness Initiative to help mitigate the unprecedented escalation in energy prices that has occurred globally in recent months.
-Read about this here: Sustainable Campus Operations: Energy.
+Read about this at Sustainable Campus Operations.

 Check out the Haverford College Building Dashboard.
 As part of our commitment to sustainability and carbon neutrality, we are monitoring and displaying energy use to encourage the campus to reduce consumption.
 Explore the Building Dashboard to find out how your building is performing, compare your buildings consumption to others, get ideas for changes you can make in your daily habits, commit to conserve, and share with the community what you are doing to contribute to the effort.